Squiddleton/Paradigm/README.md

 ## About

 A Fortnite-themed Discord bot with a variety of commands.
+Its official support server can be found [here](https://discord.gg/7m62WmKFCp).

 ## Setup